This post may contain affiliate links. Please see my disclosure policy for details.

 If you’re looking for a Varanasi Travel Guide, keep reading.
 It will be one wild ride.

 Varanasi is one of the world’s oldest cities, founded by Lord Shiva himself and a huge sacred site for pilgrims of the Hindu faith.

-It is truly, without doubt, one of the most crazy places you will ever have the pleasure of visiting.
+It is, without a doubt, one of the craziest places you will ever have the pleasure of visiting.

-It will pull you into it’s whirlwind, spin you round, spit you out and you’ll wonder what the hell happened!
+It will pull you into its whirlwind, spin you around, spit you out and you’ll wonder what the hell happened!

 But, I’ll tell you, it’s one hell of a ride you won’t regret and it will leave its mark on you forever.

 Beautifully placed by the roaring and merciless Ganges river, or mother Ganga to Indians, you can truly immerse yourself into a world of Ghats (stairs to reach the river).

 Since I was a young girl, I dreamed of my sunrise boat ride on the river and finally this year – I got my wish!